Lighthouse Parent/Child Class

 Enrollment is on a first come first serve basis.
 Please understand that the enrollment form and appropriate fees must be received before you are considered enrolled and can attend class.

-The tuition for the LightHouse program include a weekly healthy snack for parent and child(ren) and arts and crafts materials.
+The tuition for the LightHouse program includes a weekly healthy snack for parent and child(ren) and arts and crafts materials.
 Each session has room for 8 families to participate.